gthreats/healthcare-supplychain-training-process-improvement/03_cross-functional-training/README.md

 This folder contains training designed to improve coordination and reduce errors across Supply Chain, Information Resources (IR), Finance, and operational stakeholders.

-The focus is not deep specialization, but shared understanding of workflows, handoffs, and downstream impacts—especially in system-enabled processes.
+The focus is not deep specialization, but shared understanding of workflows, handoffs, and downstream impacts, especially in system-enabled processes.

 ## What’s Inside
 - End-to-end eProcurement training module